jazumaquero/python_template/README.md

 [tox-poetry](https://github.com/tkukushkin/tox-poetry) integration (probably will include [nox](https://nox.thea.codes/en/stable/) support later, but currently I use **Pycharm** a lot and its *tox* support is quite convenient).
+* Keep repository neater, just by using a bunch of useful [pre-commit hooks](https://pre-commit.com/) working together with [black](https://black.readthedocs.io/en/stable/index.html) to warranty standard coding conventions, and [isort](https://pycqa.github.io/isort/) for keep imports in order.